 MAKING TRACKS brings together exceptional young artists from around the world and the UK, including Sheffield’s own LIZ HANKS, to showcase unique musical traditions and initiate new collaborations.

 Folk music that’s both traditional and new will come in the shape of SALT HOUSE, a group of four musicians who share a meticulous attention to detail, shared passions and care for their craft.
 While AWAKE ARISE brings together five of the most engaging and celebrated performers on the English folk scene.
 Together they will bring some brightness to the end of our autumn season with traditional songs, folk carols, spoken word and newly written music, a warm gift to the wintertime.

 For Jazz fans, there’s the incredible, genre blurring ACOUSTIC TRIANGLE – featuring MALCOLM CREESE on double bass, TIM GARLAND on bass clarinet and saxophones and GWILYM SIMCOCK on piano.
 We’re delighted to be partnering with the fantastic Sheffield Jazz to promote this one.

 We also have our usual range of concerts presented by talented students from the University of Sheffield’s Music Department, plus our free Lunchtime and Rush Hour concerts also return this year.

 Finally, our immersive 360 degree sound experience SOUND JUNCTION returns with a special send off for composer and academic ADAM STANOVIĆ plus some live works for clarinet and electronics.

 We’re also delighted to be continuing our streaming season this year after the success of Spring’s edition.
-Our full streaming lineup will be announced the week of the 20th of September, so take a look at our streaming listings then.
+Our full lineup can be found on our streaming listings .

 University of Sheffield Concerts takes safety and COVID-precautions very seriously.
 We will be following our Covid-19 measures and conditions of entry – which can be found here.